jeremehancock/repo.ubuntuce.com/README.md

 This is the repo for [UbuntuCE](https://ubuntuce.com/).

-It contains all of the UbuntuCE specific pagkages.
+It contains all of the UbuntuCE specific packages.

 Including:
 - [UbuntuCE Welcome](https://github.com/mhancoc7/ubuntu-ce-welcome#readme)